simon741/edu-devcamp/HOL/HOL4/README.md

     ![image](./media/2018-11-20-10-59-00.jpg)

-1. Application Insights is now completely configured.
+1. When Visual Studio is finished Application Insights will be completely configured.

     ![image](./media/2018-11-20-11-00-00.jpg)